stramargio/stramargio.github.io/_posts/2023-01-02-youve-been-pwned-some-kind-reminders.markdown

 ### Don't use (ever!) your phone number for 2FA

 Number reassigning and SIM swap are real problems.
 So, try to use a 2FA codes manager or (better!) a [phisical security key](https://www.nytimes.com/wirecutter/reviews/best-security-keys/).

+Wanna discuss 'bout this topic?
+Do it on <a rel="me" href="https://vmst.io/@margio">Mastodon</a>.